kianta95/NoteFlows/README.md

 Overview:

-Welcome to Note Taker, an application designed to help small business owners and anyone else organize their thoughts and tasks by writing and saving notes.
+Welcome to Note Flows, an application designed to help small business owners and anyone else organize their thoughts and tasks by writing and saving notes.
 This application utilizes an Express.js backend and saves and retrieves note data from a JSON file.

 Installation Instructions:
 Using npm install, install all needed utilities.